Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Smoothed regret guarantees

-Our first result is a data-dependent smoothed regret bound for a given bandwidth $h \geq 0$.
+Our first result is an \df{instance}-dependent smoothed regret bound for a given bandwidth $h \geq 0$.

 An important part of the contribution is setting up the definitions.
-Recall the definition of the smoothed loss $\lambda_h(\cdot)$ from~\pref{eq:defn-smooth-loss} and that the optimal smooth loss is $\bench(\Pi_h) \defeq \inf_{\pi \in \Pi} \lambda_h(\pi)$.
+Recall the definition of the smoothed loss $\lambda_h(\cdot)$ and optimal smooth loss $\bench(\Pi_h)$ from~\pref{eq:defn-smooth-loss}.
 The \emph{version space} of $\epsilon$-optimal policies (according to the smoothed loss) is

 For a given context $x \in \Xcal$, a policy subset $\Pi' \subset \Pi$ maps to an action set $\Pi'(x) \defeq \cbr{\pi(x):\; \pi \in \Pi'}$.
 We are interested in $\Pi_{h,\epsilon}(x)$, the subset of actions chosen by the $\epsilon$-optimal policies on context $x$, and specifically the expected packing number of this set: